quantum-tinkerer/pymablock/docs/source/tutorial/andreev_supercurrent.md

 :class: dropdown tip

 Diagonalizing a large symbolic Hamiltonian is computationally expensive, and in many cases impossible.
-To alleviate this, we have used physical insight: the Bogoliubov transformation allows us to get a diagonal unperturbed Hamiltonian.
+To alleviate this, we have used physical insight: with the Bogoliubov transformation we get a diagonal unperturbed Hamiltonian.
 :::

-Similarly, we apply the Bogoliubov transformation to the tunneling Hamiltonian.
+Similarly, because the tunneling Hamiltonian depends on $d_{\sigma}$, we apply the Bogoliubov transformation to $H_T$ as well.

 ```{code-cell} ipython3
 # Bogoliubov coefficients